Testosterone Levels and their Impact On Male Health – Hormonal Impacts

 Bone Density

-The function of hormone testosterone extends to skeletal health.
+The function of the hormone testosterone extends to skeletal health.
 It promotes bone density, reducing the risk of fragility.
-Low levels, sometimes queried as testosterone, may lead to weaker bones, increasing fracture risk.
+Low levels, sometimes referred to as testosterone, may lead to weaker bones, increasing fracture risk.

 Body Hair Growth